robertdfrench/Cpp-Libraries/README.md

 Cpp-Libraries
 ===================

-C++ Libraries for an assortment of differents things including but not limited to: Data Strauctures, Searching & Sorting Algorithms, and Math & String Utilities.
+C++ Libraries for an assortment of different projects including but not limited to: Data Strauctures, Searching & Sorting Algorithms, and Math & String Utilities.

 Why
 -------